MicrosoftDocs/memdocs/windows-365/nxt/overview.md

 [!INCLUDE [MS confidential, draft docs](../includes/draft-doc.md)]

+> [!NOTE]
+> NXT is in ["public preview"](../public-preview.md).
+Administrators who want to participate in the preview and get NXT devices for their organization should contact their Microsoft account team.
+As part of your participation, you can join the Customer Connections Program and Office hours for the latest updates.

 NXT is the first Cloud PC hardware device.
 It’s a full stack, purpose-built solution by Microsoft.
 When a users sign in to their NXT, they're securely connected to their Windows 365 [Cloud PC virtual machine](/windows-365/overview#what-is-a-cloud-pc) through the Windows 365 service.

 ![Image of the NXT device.](media/overview/device-front.png)

-Organizations can purchase NXTs and distribute them to their employees.
-Administrators who want to get NXT devices for their organization should contact their Microsoft account team.

 Admins use Microsoft Intune to manage NXTs alongside other devices.